Toyota RAV4 review - MPG, CO2 and running costs

 - 2Engines, performance and driveThe RAV4 drives and rides well, but its CVT gearbox isn't fantastic

-- 3MPG, CO2 and Running Costs - currently readingClever hybrid tech makes reasonable running costs
+- 3MPG, CO2 and Running Costs - currently readingClever hybrid tech and a new RAV4 PHEV model makes for reasonable running costs

 - 4Interior, design and technologyThe RAV4 looks great and is well-built inside and out, but lags behind on infotainment